sanatcodes/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+In this assigment have made 5 distinct visual art pieces which have been synced to music and compliment it creating a coherent and interactive experience for viewers.
+One of my aspirations for the assigment was to create variety in my visuals to showcase diversity and a unique perspective to shapes and abstract art.
+However, all visuals are cohesively connected through the music making it an interesting visual experience which is culminated through the power of code.

+I'll explain my thoughtprocess and insipration for all of the visuals below wiht pictures for refference

+Visual 1:

+Visual 2:

+Visual 3:

+Visual 4:

+Visual 5:

 # Instructions

 # How it works

 # What I am most proud of in the assignment

+- my learnings of git
+- complexity of my designs
+- increased understanding of OOP principals

 # Markdown Tutorial